Abonive/alpha_vantage_api_wrapper/README.md

 # Alpha Vantage API - Node.js Wrapper
 This is a simple wrapper package for the Alpha Vantage API<br>
-For now it only works for Stocks & Sectors.
+For now it only works for Stocks, Forex & Sectors.

 * [Stocks](#stocks-api)
     * [Intraday](#intraday)